mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 }
 ```

-In the example above, we have a struct that conforms to the App protocol.
-The only requirement is the body property that should return any scene.
-The scene is another new protocol introduced by SwiftUI that allows us to declare an app scene.
-SwiftUI comes with a few ready to use implementations, and one of them is WindowGroup.
-WindowGroup is a scene type that we will mostly use for the main interface of our app that isn't document-based.
+In the example above, we have a struct that conforms to the *App* protocol.
+The only requirement is the *body* property that should return any *Scene*.
+The *Scene* is another new protocol introduced by *SwiftUI* that allows us to declare an app scene. *SwiftUI* comes with a few ready to use implementations, and one of them is *WindowGroup*. *WindowGroup* is a scene type that we will mostly use for the main interface of our app that isn't document-based.

 ```swift
 @main